guanh01/guanh01.github.io/_pages/about.md

 - NCSU Electrical and Computer Engineering Outstanding Dissertation Award, 2020
 - IBM PhD Fellowship, 2015-2018

 Professional Services
 ----
-- Program Committees: ASPLOS'21 (ERC), AAAI'21
+- Program Committees: APSys'21, ICS'21, ISC'21 (poster), ICMM'21, LCTES'21, ASPLOS'21 (ERC), AAAI'21

 Openings
 -----
-I am looking for self-motivated Ph.D. students.
+I am looking for self-motivated Ph.D. students, especially in the direction of systems for machine learning.
 Please email me with your CV and trancript if you are interested in my research.